andri27-ts/PacMan-RL/README.md

 ### Prerequisites

-In order to run the notebook you need to install tensorflow and gym(incluse the atari games).
+In order to run the notebook you need to install tensorflow and gym (included the atari games).

 ```
 $ pip install tensorflow